 Before connecting with any top YouTube influencers, identify the YouTube channels that are most relevant to your niche as well as finding out what’s an influencer.
 For example, if you sell skincare products, then find beauty influencers that offer product reviews or highlight their skincare routine.
 Consider your budget as well.
 If you only have a few hundred dollars to spend, you may not be able to work with the top Youtube influencers.
 Instead, find micro-influencers with just a few thousand followers.

 Once you’ve identified a few YouTube channels that suit your needs, check their about pages and other social media profiles for contact information.
 They may list an email address or management company specifically for influencer campaigns.
 If not, send them a direct message on YouTube or another social platform to inquire.
 From there, pitch your product or campaign and negotiate a fair price for both sides.
 In addition to payment, you’ll likely also need to provide a free product or experience for them to include in their content.
 You may also get approval over the final video.
 But some influencers maintain full creative control.
+If you want to go after more recognizable people, look into what is Cameo and how can you use it for celebrity Influencers? this will give you a way for your audience to quickly recognize your brand with the celebrity.

 43 Top Influencers on YouTube